Combodo/iTop/readme.txt

 Display of relationships: Removed a "assertion failed" error message, and fixed an incorrect detection of the maximum recursion level
 #351: undefined variable sClass...
 CSV import web service - cosmetics on the reporting in case the data set is empty
+#388 Browser compatibility: Fixed issues with IE9 (Removed the 'bgiframe' javascript , which was designed for fixing IE6 issues only and causes troubles with IE9.)
+#385	Issue with auto-complete in search forms

 3.2.
 Known limitations (https://sourceforge.net/apps/trac/itop/report/3)